OpenTechFund/bypass-otf_proxy/README.md

 This goes through the list of all domains, testing each domain, mirror and onion (ipfs testing forthcoming), and adding to the database.

+If you use `python automation.py --testing --mode=daemon` via cron, that will test all sites, and make reports to the database of the status of all sites.

 ## Domain addition:

 To add an existing mirror (one that you have already set up, including onions) use: